-A wide range of literature reveals that up-to-dateness in land administration is presented in terms of 'up-to-date', 'updating', 'upgrading', 'renewal', 'dynamism', 'changes', 'maintenance', and 'evolvement'.
-All these diversified interpretations of up-to-dateness could be equally regarded as the dynamism of land administration.
+A wide range of literature reveals that up-to-dateness in land administration is presented in terms of 'up-todate', 'updating', 'upgrading', 'renewal', 'dynamism', 'changes', 'maintenance', and 'evolvement'.
+All these diversified interpretations of up-todateness could be equally regarded as the dynamism of land administration.
 The established synthesis model shows that this dynamism occurs in any component of land administration (land information infrastructures, land administration systems, land policy, sustainable development and country context).
 It also shows that up-to-dateness or dynamism of each component of land administration is found to concern certain epochs of time.

-This paper is the first attempt to synthesize and clarify the various explanations of up-to-dateness in land administration systematically.
-This synthesis promotes the communication in up-to-dateness of land administration domain.
-It is also believed to facilitate land administration design and maintenance programs.
-Furthermore, the findings (the synthesis model) prompt the initiation of viewing up-to-dateness in land administration from the temporal perspective.
+ad administrationsynthesis promotesad administrationin up-to-datenessof land administration domain.
+It is alsobelieved to facilitate land administrationdesign and maintenance programs.Furthermore, the findings (the synthesismodel) prompt the initiation of viewingup-to-dateness in land administrationfrom the temporal perspective.